BACKGROUND IMAGE: stock.adobe.com

 "Things are heating up on the Windows side," said Richard Fong, senior software engineering manager at Mitchell International, an auto insurance software company in San Diego that signed on with Docker Enterprise Edition to modernize hundreds of legacy Windows apps in 2018.
 "They need to support .NET Core and newer technologies that must work in Windows containers."

-Mitchell's Docker on Windows Server project aims to have production workloads in Windows containers in the first quarter of 2019, Fong said.
-IT employees at Mitchell have also received Docker training this week as part of the project.
+Mitchell's Docker on Windows Server project aims to have production workloads in Windows containers in the quarter 2019, Fong said.
+IT employees at Mitchell have also received Docker training this week as part the project.

 Some enterprises will pay for Docker services to bring legacy Windows apps into the container era, but Windows-only shops face a dilemma.
 Docker Enterprise Edition's manager nodes still require Linux hosts, which puts companies without Linux expertise in a bind.